cowlibob/Win32Clusterd/README.md

 - `baseport=n` Configures Win32Clusterd to assign (and resuse) consecutive port numbers starting at `n`
 - `workingdir=path` Configures Win32Clusterd child processes to use path as working directory
 - `command=command_line` Specifies command line for processes to run, eg a path to ruby followed by a script and script options.
 Note that `%PORT%` will be replaced at runtime with the assigned port number.
+- `servicename=service_name` Sets the name the service will be installed as e.g. rails_app, sinatra_cluster etc.

 ### Clean
 `Win32Clusterd.exe clean`